Particle algorithms for maximum likelihood training of latent variable models: INTRODUCTION

 For more complex models, it is natural to ask: `Could we instead solve (S1,2) by applying a different optimization routine to $F$?
-What about perhaps the most basic of them all, gradient ascent?'.
+What about perhaps the most basic of them all, gradient descent?'.
 To affirmatively answer both questions, we need (a) a sensible notion of a `gradient' for functionals on $\Theta\times\cal{P}(\cal{X})$ and (b) practical methods implementing the gradients steps, at least approximately.
-At the time of \cite{Neal1998}'s publication, these obstacles had already begun to crumble: Otto and coworkers had introduced~\cite{Otto1998,Otto2001} a notion of gradients for functionals on $\cal{P}(\cal{X})$ (w.r.t.\ to the Wasserstein-2 geometry\footnote{Defining a gradient or `direction of maximum ascent' for a functional on $\cal{P}(\cal{X})$ requires quantifying the relative distances of neighbouring points in $\cal{P}(\cal{X})$ and, consequently, a metric.
-Otto et al.'s original work used the Wasserstein-$2$ metric on $\cal{P}(\cal{X})$, hence the `Wasserstein-2 geometry' jargon.
-For more on this, see App.~\ref{app:crash}.}) and an associated calculus; and~\cite{Ermak1975,Parisi1981} had proposed the unadjusted Langevin algorithm (ULA, name coined in~\cite{Roberts1996}) that turned out to be a practical Monte Carlo approximation of the corresponding gradient ascent algorithm applied to a particular functional (although this connection has only been fleshed out much more recently in papers such as~\cite{Cheng2018}).
-In the ensuing two decades, these two lines of work have progressed greatly: Otto et al.'s ideas has been consolidated and formalized (e.g.\ \cite{Villani2009, Ambrosio2005}), analogues have been established for other geometries on $\cal{P}(\cal{X})$ (e.g.\ \cite{Duncan2019,Garbuno-Inigo2020,Lu2019}), and more practical methods have been published (e.g.\ \cite{Liu2016,Garbuno-Inigo2020,Lu2019,Reich2021,Chen2018}).
+At the time of \citet{Neal1998}'s publication, these obstacles had already begun to crumble: Otto and coworkers had introduced~\citep{Otto1998,Otto2001} a notion of gradients for functionals on $\cal{P}(\cal{X})$ (w.r.t.\ to the Wasserstein-2 geometry\footnote{Defining a gradient or `direction of maximum ascent' for a functional on $\cal{P}(\cal{X})$ requires quantifying the relative distances of neighbouring points in $\cal{P}(\cal{X})$ and, consequently, a metric.
+Otto et al.'s original work used the Wasserstein-$2$ metric on $\cal{P}(\cal{X})$, hence the `Wasserstein-2 geometry' jargon; cf.\ App.~\ref{app:crash} for more details.}) and an associated calculus; and~\citet{Ermak1975,Parisi1981} had proposed the unadjusted Langevin algorithm (ULA, name coined in~\citet{Roberts1996}) that turned out to be a practical Monte Carlo approximation of the corresponding gradient descent algorithm applied to a particular functional (although this connection has only been fleshed out much more recently in papers such as~\citet{Cheng2018}).
+In the ensuing two decades, these two lines of work have progressed greatly: Otto et al.'s ideas have been consolidated and imbued with rigour~\citep{Villani2009, Ambrosio2005}, analogues have been established for other geometries on $\cal{P}(\cal{X})$~\citep{Duncan2019,Garbuno-Inigo2020,Lu2019}, and more practical methods have been published~\citep{Liu2016,Garbuno-Inigo2020,Lu2019,Reich2021,Chen2018}.